-Vitamin C (NTH) – I’m still using the La Roche Posay Redermic C10* (Boots or Escentual) and still loving it.
+Vitamin C (NTH) – I’m still using the La Roche Posay Redermic C10* and still loving it.
 If you would like to target signs of ageing (fine lines, loss of firmness, dull skin) but are worried that it will aggravate your skin, this is a great introductory vitamin C product.

 Serum (NTH – I can’t be without serums but if you want to streamline your routine/save money you could skip) – Are you bored of hearing about this serum yet?
 Because I’m not bored of using it!
-The La Roche Posay HyaluB5 serum* (Boots or Escentual) is light, has immediate and also long-term effects on my skin (smoother, more supple, plumper, more glowy) and I already have my back up bottle ready for when this one bites the dust.
+The La Roche Posay HyaluB5 serum* is light, has immediate and also long-term effects on my skin (smoother, more supple, plumper, more glowy) and I already have my back up bottle ready for when this one bites the dust.

 Moisturiser (MH) – Another product from Sanoflore, the Sanoflore Rosa Angelica Morning Rehydrating Concentrate* is a really lovely lightweight moisturiser that has a fairly strong peach and rose scent (100% natural fragrance apparently).
 I’m not a huge fan of the smell, but my face felt lovely after using it.
 As with the facial spray, it’s also certified organic.

-SPF (ABSOLUTE MH) – I’ve come crawling back to the La Roche Posay Anthelios XL Ultra Light 50+ SPF* (Boots or Escentual) – last month I strayed and although I really enjoyed using the Ultrasun SPF, it just wasn’t as perfect for me as this one.
+SPF (ABSOLUTE MH) – I’ve come crawling back to the La Roche Posay Anthelios XL Ultra Light 50+ SPF* – last month I strayed and although I really enjoyed using the Ultrasun SPF, it just wasn’t as perfect for me as this one.
 What can I say, it ticks all my boxes!

 Mask/treatments (NTH if you have specific issues you would like to target) – I’m still using the Medik8 Ultimate Recovery Cream* for my mask.
 My skin has been very temperamental this month due to stress and the weather, and this thick cream is aimed at skin that is dry, compromised, or in recovery.
 I’ve been using it 2-3 times a week and it’s really helped calm down my angry skin.